grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -mdd <n>    --max-dense-delay <n>       use a dense delay up to max delay <n> (if enough density) and a ring buffer delay above (ocpp only, default 1024).
   -mdy <n>    --min-density <n>           minimal density (100*number of delays/max delay) to use a dense delays (ocpp only, default 33).
   -dlt <n>    --delay-line-threshold <n>  use a mask-based ring buffer delays up to max delay <n> and a select based ring buffers above (default INT_MAX samples).
-  -mem        --memory-manager            allocate static in global state using a custom memory manager.
+  -mem        --memory-manager            allocations done using a custom memory manager.
+  -mem1       --memory-manager1           allocations done using a custom memory manager, using the iControl/fControl and iZone/fZone model.
+  -mem2       --memory-manager2           use iControl/fControl, iZone/fZone model and no explicit memory manager.
+  -mem3       --memory-manager3           use iControl/fControl, iZone/fZone model and no explicit memory manager with access as function parameters.
   -ftz <n>    --flush-to-zero <n>         code added to recursive signals [0:no (default), 1:fabs based, 2:mask based (fastest)].
   -rui        --range-ui                  whether to generate code to constraint vslider/hslider/nentry values in [min..max] range.
   -fui        --freeze-ui                 whether to freeze vslider/hslider/nentry to a given value (init value by default).